Malyadeep/checkCPUperf/README.md

 A function to plot the data is provided which can be modified to generate various linestyles and formatting.
 In a later release a provision could be provided that the function reads the parameters from a file.<br>
 The plots also compare the peak memory bandwidth with the cache sizes of the CPU cores.
 The cache information can be provided in the file _cacheDetails.md_.
 (To find the cache details and distribution of memory, obtain a specification sheet of the CPU). __Note__ : _Make sure the largest array size exceeds the maximum cache size of the CPU to get maximum understanding from the plots_. <br>

+# Best practices
+- For best reults close all other applications that might be running before running the code.
+- Also it is recommended that if using laptop, it is connected to AC power source.
+- The machine should be set to peak performance mode for best results.
+In Windows and macOS, set the _performance_ mode instead of _efficiency_.
+In LINUX, set the _governor_ to performance.
+- To ensure the code is run on a specified CPU core, the _taskset_ command can be used in LINUX.
+For example :
+> taskset -c [cpu_core] python performance.py [arguments]

+where [cpu_core] denotes the index of the CPU cores available.
+(Usually starts from 0)

+# Sample Results
+Some sample results with explanations are provided in _SampleResults/_

+Happy computing!!